 What is screen fatigue?

-For many of us, our work, interactions with loved ones and news and entertainment are now all being fed to us through screens, because we are unable to live our lives as we usually would.
+Although many of us are starting to have interactions in person again, or are heading back out to the shops – many of us are still relying on technology more than usual due to ongoing health concerns.
 And when we feel like we’re spending more time in front of screens than we do away from them, it can begin to feel tiring.

 You may feel as though your different devices are competing for your attention.
-Perhaps you’ve got a Zoom meeting at 9am with work colleagues, a virtual workout at 11am with an instructor, the government briefing on TV at 5pm and a family video call at 6pm.
+Perhaps you’ve got a Zoom meeting at 9am with work colleagues, a virtual workout at 11am, and a video call with a friend at 6pm.
 It can literally feel like you are bouncing from one screen to another.
-So, it’s completely understandable that by the time you get to your family call at 6pm and they are blurry or you’re having problems with your sound, that you may just want to shut the lid of your laptop and give up.
+So, it’s completely understandable that by the time you get to your call at 6pm and they are blurry or you’re having problems with your sound, that you may just want to shut the lid of your laptop and give up.
 Feelings of irritability and just feeling generally fed up, can also be symptoms of screen fatigue.

 Why does too much screen time make us tired?